Randomguy-8/webp-converter/README.md

 To Run this tool, follow the introduction:

-Open webpconvert.sh file-properties and give it all executeable permisions or just open terminal in the directory where webpconvert tool is present and type the following command "chmod +x webpconvert".
+Open webp-converter file-properties and give it all executeable permisions or just open terminal in the directory where webp-converter tool is present and type the following command "chmod +x webp-converter".
 After giving executeable permissions follow this next step

-now you need to execute webpconvert file.
+now you need to execute webp-converter file.
 You can do it by following
 ways:

-Right click on file and select execute (if that option is present)if not then open terminal in same directory in which your webpconvert present and type the following command "./webpconvert <input_file> <output_file>"
+Right click on file and select execute (if that option is present)if not then open terminal in same directory in which your webp-converter present and type the following command "./webp-converter <input_file> <output_file>"

 Remember here "input_file" name is just files name not its extension!

 ### Tags

-webpconvert <br>
+webp-converter <br>
 webp to png converter <br>
 webp-to-png <br>